+Exploration during the second quarter has concentrated within the underground mine.
 Detailed face, wall and back maps were compiled alongside ground control (Q) assessments between each blast cycle.
-Ground conditions are generally improving with depth as the development advances.

-Structural observations and the resource model are used to direct drilling along the main vein.
+Structural observations and the resource model are used to direct development along the main Kearney vein.
 The grade across each face is estimated every blast.
-Chip samples (taken perpendicular to the vein at a constant height of 1.5 metres) are collected every second blast on-vein development, and analysed through fire assay at the on-site lab.
+Channel samples (taken perpendicular to the vein at a constant height of 1.5 metres) are collected every second blast on-vein development, and analysed through fire assay at the on-site lab.
 These results provide grade control, and when combined with other data, will be used for mining panel resource assessments pre-stoping.

 During the first quarter, a further sample of country rock was taken from the main decline tunnel at a lower elevation, for assessment of acid generating potential, in accordance with regulatory requirements.
-The results demonstrated a Neutralisation Potential (NP) of 10 tCaCO3/1Kt, an acid potential (AP) of <0.3 tCaCO3/1Kt, and a safety factor (Neutralisation Potential Ratio or NPR) of 320.
+The results demonstrated a Neutralisation Potential (NP) of 10tCaCO3/1Kt, an acid potential (AP) of <0.3tCaCO3/1Kt, and a safety factor (Neutralisation Potential Ratio or NPR) of 320.
+The sample point was Easting 240009, Northing 371149, and Elevation 76 RL.
 The results were supplied by ALS Global, OMAC Laboratories Ltd, Galway, Ireland, an INAB accredited testing laboratory, through ALS Vancouver, Canada, using LECO and ICP-AES methods.
 It is noted that the open-pit and mine environs continue to demonstrate no likelihood of generation of acid drainage and that result is confirmed by monthly water testing.